lqkhoo/cs234-winter-2019/project/docs/local-setup.md

         python setup.py install
         ```
     * If there are errors try: https://github.com/openai/mujoco-py/issues/253#issuecomment-446025520
+    * Do ```import mujoco_py``` in the Python interpreter to finish building.
 1. Install deepmind control suite for mujoco150.
-Generally dm_control and mujoco_py are separate and incompatible wrappers to mujoco, so you will have to pick between one or the other.
+Generally dm_control and mujoco_py are separate and incompatible wrappers to mujoco, so we will have to pick between one or the other.
 We will be borrowing the models (xml files) to be included in our assets in either case, however.
 Not sure whether this needs to be run from within the native build tools command prompt but there's no harm in doing so.
     * Get the source from https://github.com/deepmind/dm_control/releases/tag/mujoco1.50
         ```
         pip install -r requirements.txt